goryn-clade/PochvenLogisticsBot/readme.md

-# PochvenBot
+# Pochven Logistics Bot for Eve Online

-A bot for posting pochven maps to discord on demand, built with [discordrb](https://github.com/shardlab/discordrb)
+A simple bot for posting pochven logistics maps to discord, built with [discordrb](https://github.com/shardlab/discordrb)

-Maps are provided by Kadesh Priestess and details on how they work can be found in his excellent [Logistics via Pochven](https://docs.google.com/document/d/1Cllc7yWghQm52wZ2wFqn1e_Ule2KbNQtQuPNrP_TiHU/edit) document
+The maps are provided by Kadesh Priestess and details on how they work can be found in his excellent [Logistics via Pochven](https://docs.google.com/document/d/1Cllc7yWghQm52wZ2wFqn1e_Ule2KbNQtQuPNrP_TiHU/edit) document

 ---